Huaping County: History

 In the Tang dynasty (618–907), in 624, it came under the jurisdiction of Yao Zhou.
 After the An Lushan Rebellion, the Tang Empire fell into recession, soon after the establishment of the Nanzhao Kingdom at the end of the 8th century, it became part of the kingdom and came under the jurisdiction of Shanju Commandery.

 In the Song dynasty (960–1279), the region including the current Yunnan province became under the rule of Dali Kingdom.

 In the Yuan dynasty (1271–1368), it came under Mongolian sovereign and came under the jurisdiction of Beisheng Zhou.

 In the late Qing dynasty (1644–1911), after the bureaucratization of native officers, it was under the jurisdiction of Yongbei Zhili Department (永北直隶厅).
 In 1909, Huaping County was officially established.
 Since then, Huaping has officially become an administrative organ at the county level.

 Huaping County was controlled by the People's Liberation Army in 1950.
 It was under jurisdiction of Lijiang in 1980.

 Administrative division

 According to the result on adjustment of township-level administrative divisions of Huaping county in 2015, Huaping County has four towns and four ethnic townships under its jurisdiction.

 Geography

-Huaping County lies at the northwestern of Yunnan, bordering Lijiang to the west, Chuxiong Yi Autonomous Prefecture to the south, Ninglang Yi Autonomous County to the north, and Panzhihua to the east.
+Huaping County lies at the northwestern of Yunnan, bordering Yongsheng County to the west, Dayao County and Yongren County of Chuxiong Yi Autonomous Prefecture to the south, Ninglang Yi Autonomous County to the north, and Panzhihua (Xi District, Renhe District and Yanbian County) to the east.
 The county has a total area of 2200 km2.

 The average altitude of the county is 1160 m.
 The highest point in Huaping County is Pidi Liangzi (匹底梁子) which stands 3198 m above sea level.
 The lowest point is Tangba Estuary (塘坝河口), which, at 1015 m above sea level.